A calm evidence note

 Citicoline (CDP-choline).
 Small controlled studies report improvements in attention and working memory after citicoline, including a citicoline-caffeine beverage trial showing better concentration and sustained attention8.
 The signal is real but the studies are small, often short, and sometimes industry-linked — enough for Tier B, not enough to call it established.

-**L-theanine (with caffeine).** Tea-derived L-theanine, especially paired with caffeine, has a modest, fairly consistent acute effect on attention and alertness.
+L-theanine (with caffeine).
+Tea-derived L-theanine, especially paired with caffeine, has a modest, fairly consistent acute effect on attention and alertness.
 A 2025 systematic review of tea, L-theanine, and L-theanine-plus-caffeine on cognition in healthy people found measurable but limited acute benefits9.
-Useful for short-term focus, not a fog cure.
+Useful for short-term focus, not a fog cure — we break down the dosing and the caffeine pairing in L-theanine for focus.

 Tier C — Popular, but the evidence is weak